No Tags Found!

 From India, Trivandrum

 I shall try to provide some general guidance based on common labor practices.
-For specific legal advice regarding your situation, it's best to consult with a labor lawyer or contact your local labour office.
+For specific legal advice regarding your situation, it's best to consult with a labor lawyer or contact your local labor office.

 Point 1: Completion of Domestic Inquiry within 90 days: